ivarfol/Half-Life-vox-generator/README.md

 the voice lines from the original game will still be accesible if the vox directory with the same name exists
 example: ``python3 hl_vox_gen.py "otis/reputation beer" -o reputation.wav --game gearbox``

-now you can have several sentence names/voxdirs per sentence
+you can have several sentence names/voxdirs per sentence
 examples:
 ``python3 hl_vox_gen.py "!HG_QUEST9 !C1A3_5"``
 ``python3 hl_vox_gen.py "hgrunt/hostiles! scientist/yees"``
 ``python3 hl_vox_gen.py "hgrunt/hostiles! scientist/yees !HG_QUEST9"``
 note that the control variables (the letter+number in brackets) are reset each time
 there is a new vox dir or sentence name in the input

-Now pitch control works as intended
-There is still a small discrepancy when joining words with different pitch values,
-but it's well within the acceptable bounds